inuimasataka/inuimasatakainfo/README.md

 # For a compassionate world.
 # Masataka INUI
 (Studying Indo-Tibetan Tantric Buddhism at the University of Tokyo.
 A Buddhist Monk of Koyasan Shingon Sect.
-Specialising in rJe tsong kha pa studies related to Pañcakrama.)
+Specialising in rJe tsong kha pa studies related to Pañcakrama based on systematic theological approach.)

 ## Vision